ahmedsirajuddin/django-projects/README.md

 base.js
 This JS file has the factory which handles post requests to the 'posts' URL (which calls PostViewSet which creates a Post object).
 It handles the success and error during post creation.

+test_post.js
+This JS file tests the code in post.js (it uses the Jasmine testing framework to test the code and Karma as the test runner).

+karma.conf.js
+This JS file has the configuration for karma (the test runner).